-Reputation management is all about gauging how a business was perceived by the general public.
-But, before the internet, this often required focus groups and large-scale surveys, but didn’t always produce accurate results.
+Reputation management is all about gauging how a business is perceived by the general public.
+But, before the internet, this often required focus groups and large-scale surveys but didn’t always produce accurate results.

 So, only large entities had a big enough budget to manage their reputation successfully.

-The good news is that the internet has made reputation management more straightforward, and therefore, more accessible.
-Today, people turn to review sites, local listing pages, and other platforms to express how they feel about a brand.
+The good news is that the internet has made reputation management more straightforward and, therefore, more accessible.
+Today, people turn to review websites, local listing pages, and other platforms to express how they feel about a brand.